Miagao Church: Sanctuary

 The sanctuary of the church is composed of an altar, tabernacle, retablo and shrines on both sides.
-The retablo is gold-plated and consists of a crucifix (center), statue of Saint Joseph (left), statue of Saint Thomas (right) and a statue of Sto.
-Niño (top).
+The retablo is gold-plated and consists of a crucifix (center), statue of Saint Joseph (left), statue of Saint Thomas (right) and a statue of Santo Niño (top).
 The shrine on the left of the altar houses the Sacred Heart of Jesus while the shrine on the right of the altar houses the Immaculate Heart of Mary.

 Belltower

 The two huge unequal bell towers directly attached to the main church serve as watchtowers to defend the town against invasion of Moros.
 It has two different designs since it was commissioned by two different priests.
 On the left side is the older belfry, the tallest west belfry with four levels.
 Originally, the east belfry was constructed only with two levels.
 It was in 1830 when Father Francisco Perez decided to add another story to the east belfry.
 Until now, the east belfry (three levels) is one level shorter that the west belfry (four levels).

-The original late 1790s images of St. Tomas of Villanova can also be found enclosed in a glass case in the rear side of the church.
+The original late 1790s images of Saint Tomas of Villanova can also be found enclosed in a glass case in the rear side of the church.